ecruzolivera/ecruzolivera-website/src/content/blog/2 - Cpp for Embedded Systems Part 2 Delegates and Signals/2 - Cpp for Embedded Systems Part 2 Delegates and Signals.md

 a class method
 ```

 Limited to just one method at the time, and zero (void) or one parameter (passed by value).
-The class has the function call operator () overloaded to call the bound method (if any).
+The class has the function call operator `()` overloaded to call the bound method (if any).
 It's designed to be the least intrusive possible and if is called without a method bound it just do nothing.
-If it has a method bound and you want to bind another one, it let you do it.
-Also has utility functions like isBinded(), isUnbinded() and clear() and they do what you think they should do.
+If it has a method bound, and you want to bind another one, it let you do it.
+Also has utility functions like `isBinded()`, `isUnbinded()` and `clear()`, and they do what you think they should do.

 ## Signal